Thursday, July 7, 2016

 Only wishful thinking puts Peter in Rome.
 Catholics base that tradition on non-biblical sources from, at the earliest, a century after Peter, Paul and the other apostles had died.
 Is that delay significant?

-Evils of religion, part 2: Was Peter the rock the first pope?
+Evils of religion, part 2: Was Peter 'the rock', the first pope?

 If you keep saying the same thing over and over, does it make it true?
 I can’t tell you how many people have screamed at me since my previous column was published, ‘Catholicism is the ONE TRUE FAITH!
 How dare you attack the ONE TRUE FAITH!’
 Boy, if they felt that was an attack, they are really going to hate what comes next.